skanehira/ramparts/README.md

 **If you're building MCP servers** - whether you're creating tools, resources, or prompts - Ramparts gives you confidence that your implementation doesn't expose vulnerabilities to AI agents.
 It's especially useful for developers who want to ensure their MCP tools are secure by design.

-## Why Rust?

-The Ramparts mcp scanner is implemented in Rust to prioritize performance, reliability, and broad portability.
-Rust offers native execution speed with minimal memory overhead, making it well-suited for analyzing large prompt contexts, tool manifests, or server topologies—without the need for a heavyweight runtime.
-Ramparts was built with a view of operating in CI pipelines, agent sandboxes, or constrained edge environments which made the ability to compile to a single, compact binary essential.

-## Features
+## Key Features

-- **Comprehensive MCP Coverage**: Analyzes all MCP endpoints (server/info, tools/list, resources/list, prompts/list) and evaluates each tool, resource, and prompt
+- **Comprehensive MCP Coverage**: Analyzes all MCP endpoints and evaluates each tool, resource, and prompt
-- **Advanced Security Detection**: Detects path traversal, command injection, SQL injection, prompt injection, secret leakage, auth bypass, cross-origin escalation, and more using both static checks and LLM-assisted analysis
+- **Advanced Security Detection**: Detects 11+ attack vectors using static checks and LLM-assisted analysis
-- **Optional YARA-X Integration**: Advanced pattern-based scanning with configurable YARA rules using the modern YARA-X engine for enhanced security analysis
+- **YARA-X Integration**: Optional advanced pattern-based scanning with configurable rules
-- **High Performance**: Built in Rust for fast, efficient scanning of large MCP servers with minimal memory overhead
+- **High Performance**: Built in Rust for fast, efficient scanning with minimal memory overhead
-- **Flexible Installation**: Install with or without YARA-X dependency based on your security requirements
-- **Multiple Transport Support**: HTTP and STDIO transport mechanisms for various MCP server configurations
+- **Multiple Interfaces**: CLI tool, REST API server, and batch processing capabilities
-- **Rich Output Formats**: Choose from tree-style text, JSON, or raw formats for easy integration with scripts and dashboards
+- **Rich Output Formats**: Text, JSON, and raw formats for integration with scripts and dashboards
-- **Configuration Management**: Load settings from IDE configuration files and custom YAML configs
+- **Flexible Configuration**: IDE integration, custom YAML configs, and extensible rule system

-- **Modular & Extensible**: Add custom rules or tweak severity thresholds via a simple configuration file
+> **Built with Rust** for performance, reliability, and portability.
+Compiles to a single binary for easy deployment in CI pipelines, agent sandboxes, and constrained environments.

 ## Use Cases

 - **Security Audits**: Comprehensive assessment of MCP server security posture
 - **Development**: Testing MCP servers during development and testing phases
+- **CI/CD Integration**: Automated security scanning in deployment pipelines
 - **Compliance**: Meeting security requirements for AI agent deployments

-## Caution

-- **Adopt a layered approach** consider a layered approach to security. **ramparts** scanner is designed to work on the mcp server & tool _metadata_.
-It can catch **Tool Poisoning** or other static vulnerabilities in MCP server but you need to continually run the scans AND implement runtime MCP guardrails.
-For runtime attack detection of MCP tools, please contact support@getjavelin.com for Javelin's runtime MCP guardrails.
-- **Evolving standards & threats** both the MCP standard as well as the AI/MCP threat landscape is evolving rapidly and there may be several threats or attack vectors that ramparts may fail to catch (until it catches up with the specific attack/threat)
+> **Important**: Ramparts analyzes MCP server metadata and static configurations.
+For comprehensive security, combine with runtime MCP guardrails and adopt a layered security approach.
+The MCP threat landscape is rapidly evolving.

 ## Installation

-### YARA-X Integration (Optional)

-Ramparts uses YARA-X, a modern rewrite of YARA in Rust, for advanced pattern-based security scanning.
-YARA-X integration is **optional** but **recommended** for comprehensive security analysis.

-#### Key Benefits of YARA-X

-- **Pure Rust**: No system dependencies required - everything is handled at compile time
-- **Better Performance**: Optimized for complex security rules and mixed rule sets
-- **Memory Safe**: Built with Rust's safety guarantees

-#### Installation Options

 **From crates.io (Recommended)**
 ```bash